JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ### Evaluating NER DL
 You can evaluate NER DL when training an annotator.
-- testFile: Files with labeled NER entities for training.
+- trainFile: Files with labeled NER entities for training.
 - modelPath: Path to save the model.
 If the model exists it will be loaded instead of trained.
 - testFile: Files with labeled NER entities.
 This files are used to prediction and the labels as ground truth.